How to Freeze Selected Panes in Excel (4 Suitable Examples)

 adding freeze panes button in quick access toolbar

-• After clicking on OK, you will find the Freeze Panes button available in the Quick Access Toolbar.
+• Click on OK and the Freeze Panes button will be available in the Quick Access Toolbar.

-• Now select the cell below and to the right of the pane you want to freeze and click on the button to freeze selected panes in the Excel spreadsheet.
+• Select the cell below and to the right of the pane you want to freeze and click on the button to freeze selected panes in the Excel spreadsheet.

 freezing multiple rows and columns using quick access toolbar